Department of Human Services

 [4 credit hours]

 This course provides an opportunity for the student to explore the dynamics of the social work profession.
-The student will examine various components of social work, including an overview of strengths perspective, systems theory, ethics, client populations served, roles of social workers who serve these populations, and APA style of professional writing.
+The student will examine various components of social work, including an overview of the strengths perspective, systems theory, ethics, client populations served, roles of social workers who serve these populations, and APA style of professional writing.
 The course also includes sixty hours of supervised field experience and directed classroom discussion connecting field experience to social work practice.
+NOTE: Students will need to provide their own transportation to the off-site field experience as a requirement for this course.

 Prerequisites: SOCW 1030 (may be taken concurrently) with a minimum grade of C